Az3rate/aznetprojects/README.md

 ## Features
 - **Terminal UI**: Supports `ls`, `cd`, `cat`, `clear`, fuzzy command suggestions, and a persistent welcome message.
+- **Dynamic Prompt**: The terminal prompt color changes based on the last command's result (success, error, or default), and always resets to default for new input.
+- **Live Syntax Highlighting**: As you type, commands, paths, and arguments are colorized in real time.
+Unknown commands are highlighted in red.
+- **Blinking Block Cursor**: A filled, blinking block cursor (█) always appears at the end of your input, just like a real terminal.
+- **Colored Directory Listing**: `ls` output shows directories in blue and files in the default color, mimicking real shell behavior.
+- **Click-to-Focus Input**: Clicking anywhere in the terminal area (except on links or interactive elements) will focus the input field, making it easy to start typing.
 - **Sidebar File Explorer**: Live, expandable file tree (from `fileTree.json`), supports folder expansion and file clicking.
 - **Project Metadata**: Uses a real `projects` array for project details.
 - **File System Integration**: Node.js script generates a filtered file tree at build time.